etay1/RateMyProfessor-WebScraper/README.md

 ### Getting Started

-Professor objects need to be initialized with their corresponding Rate My Professor security identifier.
+Professor objects need to be initialized with their corresponding Rate My Professor transaction identifier.

 ```Java
 RateMyProfessor professor = new RateMyProfessor("307614");